Publicado en

 Date Event

-April 2025 First work plan with category-specific details
+April 2025 Publication of the first ESPR work plan with category and priority sector details

-From 2027 onwards Progressive expansion to more sectors via delegated acts
+From 2027 onwards Progressive expansion of the DPP to more sectors through new delegated acts

 First sectors impacted by the DPP